prioux/withoverlay/README.md

 ### command [args]

 A command or program with arguments.
-Note that the command will be passed as-is to the 'singularity exec' command, and hanlding of single quoted / double quoted arguments are tricky.
-We recommand wrapping any complex set of commands within a shell wrapper and executing that wrapper as a simple command here instead.
+Note that the command will be passed as-is to the 'singularity exec' command, and handling of single quoted or double quoted arguments is tricky.
+It is better to wrap any complex set of commands within a shell wrapper and execute that wrapper as a single command instead.

 Two special commands are supported: